LucasSilbernagel/NexaTech/README.md

 - To start up the app locally, run `npm run dev` in your terminal.
 Your terminal should indicate a `localhost` URL at which you can view the app in your browser, most likely http://localhost:3000/.
 - To add and edit content in Sanity Studio, visit http://localhost:3000/studio.
+  - Note that you won't have access to sign into my Sanity studio, you will have to generate your own project ID:
+    - Visit https://www.sanity.io/ and create an account if you don't already have one.
+    - Follow the instructions to create a new project and make a note of the project ID.
+    - In your code editor, search for `projectId` and replace the value there with your own Sanity project ID.
+This should be done in three files: `sanity.cli.ts`, `sanity.config.ts`, and `customClient.ts`.

 ## Testing